psaikido/hugle.uk/pages/prose/Thesium/140-self.md

 He understood that there was no special, internal 'boy', no essence or kernel that was in charge of all this.
-Just this heap of lightening fast processes all acting in concert to produce this..
-Well, what could he say?
+Just this heap of lightening fast processes all acting in concert to produce this.. well, what could he say?
 To produce this part of what the universe was doing here?
 He saw that this was just as true for all the creatures and realms he had been shown.
 So, no self then!